illustrationillustrationillustrationillustrationbackgroundillustrationillustrationillustrationillustration

 Table of contents

 Poker is a game full of excitement, skill, and memorable moments.
 Throughout the decades, there have been many hands that have gone down in poker history as some of the most famous and remarkable ever played.
-From high stakes tournament showdowns to insane bad beats, these hands have created legendary stories that poker players still talk about today.
+From high-stakes tournament showdowns to insane bad beats, these hands have created legendary stories that poker players still talk about today.

 In this article, we’ll go through 7 of the most iconic and talked-about poker hands to ever happen.
 We’ll start with the Dead Man’s Hand, the most mythical poker hand of all time.
 Then we’ll travel through decades of poker history, revisiting epic tournament showdowns, monumental bluffs, catastrophic coolers, and more.